ericmoritz/blog/content/books-self-taught-comp-scientists-must-read.md

 book is surprisingly full of humor.
 I believe the authors took a page from Douglas Adams and Monty Python when they wrote this book.

-The beauty about this book is not just it's humor.
-The beauty is in it's compounding process of teaching hard problems by starting with a simple idea and then building on that idea to lead you step-by-step onto more complex, abstract algorithms.
+The beauty about this book is not just its humor.
+The beauty is in its compounding process of teaching hard problems by starting with a simple idea and then building on that idea to lead you step-by-step onto more complex, abstract algorithms.